DePayFi/public-documentation/docs/apps/user-authentication.md

 Now select the permissions your app requires.

+#### payments.read

+Allows your app to access all payment data connected to the user's account.

+#### integrations.read

+Allows your app to access all integration data connected to the user's account.

 ### Redirect URL

 Now set the redirect URL where users should be send to after they have granted your app permissions.